Axway/Cloud-Automation/APIM/Techlabs/EMT_step_by_step/Configure_an_ingress_controller/Readm.md

         - Adding NGINX repository into HELM
             First we need to add NGINX repository into HELM repo :
             ``` Bash
-            helm repo add nginx-stable https://helm.nginx.com/stable
+            helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx
             ```
             Expected Output command
             ``` Bash
-            "nginx-stable" has been added to your repositories
+            "ingress-nginx" has been added to your repositories
             ```

         - Updating HELM repository